ajeetwankhede/Discrete-planner-for-motion-planning/README.md

 ```
 doxygen <config_file_name>
 ```
-In Doxygen folder, config file and genertaed reports are saved.
+In Doxygen folder, config file and genertaed reports are saved as html and latex format in Doxygen directory.